Khesari Lal Yadav: Life and family

-During 1998-99 Khesari started his career as a theatre artist in Bhojpuri theatres, where he used to sing in Ramayana and Mahabharata, he also learnt the Bhojpuri folk dance Launda Naach.
+During 1998-99 Yadav started his career as a theatre artist in Bhojpuri theatres, where he used to sing in Ramayana and Mahabharata, he also learnt the Bhojpuri folk dance Launda Naach.
 Later he also moved to Okhla, Delhi, where he started selling Litti Chokha with his parents and wife.
 With the money saved after selling Litti-chokha, He launched his first album by spending ₹12,000 but it was a big flop.
 After that he started working as a servant in Guddu Rangeela's house, who was a famous Bhojpuri singer in those days, after savings some money, he again spent ₹25,000 to launch his second album which got better response from audience and he got some fame.
 After that he started getting investments in projects from various music companies, but he had to do the marketing by his own.
 He told in many of his interviews that he himself used to promote his album cassettes in many districts of Bihar and UP, he used to go by train and wherever singing and dancing programs were held during the day or at night.
 He used to give some money to the sound operator there and ask him to play his song.
-He told that some people would agree but some people used to abuse and ask them to leave.
+He told that some people would agree but some people used to abuse and ask him to leave.
 He also told that sometimes he did not even have money to eat, so he used to sleep without eating.

 After getting success as a singer, he moved to Mumbai to work in films.
-Khesari have disclosed that, the manager of Manoj Tiwari had kept him at Tiwari's house secretly.
+Yadav have disclosed that, the manager of Manoj Tiwari had kept him at Tiwari's house secretly.
 He learnt fight in this period and then Aalok Kumar starred him in Sajan Chale Sasural, which became a hit and established him as an actor.